 - How are we — or aren’t we — ensuring compliance with spend policies?

-- Has our organization deployed a robust vendor management system (VMS) to gain reporting capabilities and achieve spend visibility?
+- Has our organization deployed a robust vendor management system (VMS) and talent intelligence to gain reporting capabilities and achieve spend visibility?